Fuzzyzilla/fuzzpaint/resource-fileschema.md

 over the IDs used in their resources - If, for example, the structure was implemented as a linear scan, the attacker could insert an arbitrary number of bogus entries near the start and then repeatedly request a resource near the end.

+Lengths and offsets are not clamped by the format, and the reader must ensure that past-the-end reads are caught accordingly.

 ## Data types
 All values are stored in little-endian order.